KnutAM/FerriteAssembly.jl/docs/src/Customization.md

 ## Assembler interface
 Different types of assemblers can be created in addition to those already defined by the package.
-The interface for creating an assembler is that the assembler must support the `TaskLocals` API, as well as the method, `FerriteAssembly.work_single_cell!(assembler, buffer::AbstractCellBuffer)` (methods defined for the for builtin assemblers can be used as examples).
+The interface for creating an assembler is that the assembler must support the `TaskLocals` API, as well as the methods,

+* `FerriteAssembly.work_single_cell!(assembler, buffer::AbstractCellBuffer)`
+* `FerriteAssembly.work_single_face!(assembler, buffer::FaceBuffer)`

+The internal methods for builtin assemblers can be used as examples.

 In addition, the following functions are used to determine properties/requirements for the assembler.
 - `can_thread(assembler)::Bool`: Is multithreading supported, if `false`, sequential assembly will run even if the a `ThreadedDomainBuffer` is used.
 If not defined, defaults to `false`.